Semiconductor Quartz Glass for the Fab Environment

 Silicon Epitaxial Growth

 In barrel-type epitaxial reactors, a large quartz bell jar encloses the susceptor and wafer stack.
-The bell jar must be transparent to the near-infrared radiation from the surrounding lamp array, allowing the susceptor to be heated radiatively while the jar itself remains relatively cool.
-In situ HCl etching is used periodically to clean the reactor walls, so the quartz bell jar must withstand this treatment without generating particles.
+The bell jar must be transparent to near-infrared radiation.
+This allows the lamp array to heat the susceptor through the jar while the jar itself stays relatively cool.

-Understanding Quartz in the Semiconductor Process
+Understanding Semiconductor Quartz Glass in the Fab

 Clear vs. Opaque Quartz: Choosing the Right Grade